-• We will reduce contact with all users and suppliers of the nursery and in most cases "zero" face to face contact

-- Advise staff and parents on safest forms of travel to the nursery to reduce the risk bringing the virus into the nursery. - Carry out ROBUST health and safety risk assessments that are COVID 19 specific and also bespoke for this nursery and not a generic risk assessment - Children will be grouped in their nursery "bubble" within this bubble children will only have contact with other children in their specific bubble.
+- We will reduce contact with all users and suppliers of the nursery and in most cases "zero" face to face contact - Advise staff and parents on safest forms of travel to the nursery to reduce the risk bringing the virus into the nursery. - Carry out ROBUST health and safety risk assessments that are COVID 19 specific and also bespoke for this nursery and not a generic risk assessment. - Children will be grouped in their nursery "bubble" within this bubble children will only have contact with other children in their specific bubble.
 They will be supported by the same member/members of staff (the same lunch cover support for the bubble group) - In addition to the enhanced cleaning and hygiene procedures the nursery employs a daily cleaner.
 The role of the cleaner is to continually monitor the cleanliness of the areas within the nursery, thus allowing the nursery team to focus on the care and wellbeing of the children.

 If there is a confirmed case of Covid-19 in the setting the nursery will contact PHE HPT who will guide the setting through the process and next steps.
 If this results in partial or full closure of the school Ofsted should be informed through the usual channels.

-We will report any positive case to Ofsted via its portal on their website where Early Years settings can report Covid- 19 cases immediately.
+As of the 28.01.21, Ofsted will have a portal on their website where Early Years settings can report Covid-19 cases immediately.
+(See 'Covid-19 early outbreak management - Early Years Settings')